rocissa/rss-website/2023/day2/track-2.md

 Federated Learning (FL) is a distributed Machine Learning (ML) technique proposed to enhance the security, privacy, and efficiency of industrial systems.
 However, attacks against the conventional FL, resulting in compromising local units, have been already reported in practice.
 We present our novel Reputation and Trust-based mechanisms that allow detecting these compromised local units with the Data Quality analysis and retrospective trust evaluation to improve FL industrial applications.
 We patented our novel method.
 We demonstrate our approach on industrial SWIFT financial data and evaluate its effectiveness in improving FL performance and security by detecting data manipulation attacks and excluding compromised units.

-## Navigating the Cyber Threat Landscape in Healthcare: A Real-world Analysis of Attacks and Countermeasures{#track2-s9}
+## Unlocking Generative AI: Balancing Innovation with Security{#track2-s9}
-**Eric Snyder<br>
+**Jason Ross<br>
-*October 26, 2023 3:30 pm - 4:20 pm***
+*October 25, 2023 1:00 pm - 1:50 pm***

-Amid an escalating threat landscape, healthcare has emerged as a prime target for malicious actors.
-As the sector grapples with a surge in attacks, our understanding of these threats is vital for strategic defense.
-This presentation will provide a detailed walkthrough of attacks on a crucial patient-facing web application.
-Using extensive data, we will dissect actual threat strategies, their objectives, and their potential effectiveness.
-The talk will delve into trend analysis, providing an insight into the evolving patterns of attacks over the years.
-Furthermore, we discuss our approach to threat identification, logging, and internal mitigation measures.
-Join us as we unpack the realities of cyber threats in healthcare.
+"Unlocking Generative AI: Balancing Innovation with Security" will guide you through the complex terrain of generative AI in corporate settings.
+Starting with a brief introduction of generative AI, the talk highlights its corporate uses and potential security pitfalls.
+Explore diverse security threats including data poisoning, supply chain issues, model theft & inversion, and adversarial attacks.
+Delve into their implications, especially those relevant to large enterprises, such as protection of sensitive data and unauthorized access to AI models.
+The talk also offers robust mitigation strategies centered on data, model, training, and operational security.
+Join us as we navigate the promising yet challenging world of generative AI security.